Toyota Sequoia Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Toyota Sequoia are $1,446 a year including full coverage.
-Comprehensive costs on average $320, collision costs $552, and liability is $416.
-Liability-only coverage costs around $474 a year, with high-risk coverage costing around $3,126.
-16-year-old drivers receive the highest rates at $5,362 a year or more.
+U.S. average auto insurance rates for a Toyota Sequoia are $1,446 annually with full coverage.
+Comprehensive costs on average $320 each year, collision costs $552, and liability is $416.
+Buying just liability costs around $474 a year, with insurance for high-risk drivers costing around $3,126.
+Teen drivers pay the highest rates at $5,362 a year or more.

 Average premium for full coverage: $1,446

-Full coverage includes $500 comprehensive and collision deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and for different Sequoia trim levels.
+Prices include $500 physical damage insurance deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
+Estimates are averaged for all U.S. states and Sequoia models.

-Choosing to live in a large city can make a big difference on car insurance rates.
-Rural areas tend to have a lower frequency of comprehensive and collision claims than congested cities.
+Choosing to live in a large city can have significant affects on auto insurance rates.
+Rural areas have fewer collision claims than larger metro areas.

 Use the form below to get customized rates for your location.